The latest travel alerts and warnings for Japan. What's happening and are you covered for it?

-How much danger do we really face from the radiation crisis at Japan's Fukushima Daiichi nuclear power plant?
-Is Tokyo a safe distance?
+Find out how much danger travelers really face from the radiation at Japan's Fukushima Daiichi nuclear power plant, and if Tokyo is a safe distance.

 The Japan earthquake has affected many of us at World Nomads very personally.
 Some of us have family and friends in the quake zone and it's hard to get news about them.
 Many of you may be sharing this experience..... or worse.
 Our thoughts are with you.

 As slithery as the habu snake are some shady Japanese employers, both travellers and government departments say.
 There are reports of misrepresentation of work opportunities by both Japanese companies and U.S. businesses with branches in Japan.